About Our Town

 A place built on gold still shines through its people

 What's in a Name?Before Juneau was Juneau, it was Rockwell.
 Before that, it was Harrisburg.
-And even before that, it was a settlement for several tribes of native Indians.
+And even before that, it was a settlement for several tribes of native peoples.

-It wasn't until a man named Joseph Juneau and his buddy, Richard Harris, teamed up with a Tlingit native that this plot of land got its big break: gold.
+It wasn't until a man named Joseph Juneau and his buddy, Richard Harris, teamed up with a member of the Tlingit tribe that this plot of land got its big break: gold.
 The first rush of 40 miners brought a mix of trading posts, saloons, and missionaries to the area.
 Soon, Juneau became a bonafide town, the first to be settled after Alaska's purchase from Russia.

 A Golden Place & PeopleGold mining met its demise during wartime, when it was deemed a non-essential activity, but Juneau's tourism industry was fast becoming a growing portion of its livelihood.
 In ever-increasing numbers since the early 1900s, Juneau's attractions and adventures have attracted travelers and cruise ship passengers, particularly in the summer months.

-Some of its oldest establishments are pubs, and there you'll find a diverse crew of bikers carousing with teachers, government workers sitting with salty boat captains, suits sharing drinks with tourists.
-Even descendents of the Tlingit and others from this region are prominent in the social and political fabric of modern-day Juneau, while evidence of their past is still seen and felt around town.
+Some of its oldest establishments are pubs, and there you'll find a diverse crew of bikers carousing with teachers, government workers sitting with salty boat captains, suits sharing drinks with visitors.

 Juneau's history, culture, and topography have resulted in many interesting activities for visitors to enjoy.
 And not all of these activites come with a price tag!
 Here's a list of family-friendly free things to do in Juneau.